adamnfish/Thorn/NOTES.md

 ## TODOS

-+ JoinGame improvements
++ Attempt traverse should collect failures
-    + check for duplicate screen name
++ Consider how to disconnect players?